 After helping deliver the opening of Courtyard by Marriott in Bangkok, Nicholas headed back to Hong Kong as GM at Marriott SkyCity Hotel.
 “I remember the first day I walked into the lobby, it was super busy and I saw a lot of customers waiting outside, but there were not enough bellboys to carry the luggage”, he said.

 “I ran quickly to the bell counter and I started pushing luggage.
-By doing this, the team knew that this boss is very helpful; he is willing to get his hands dirty and is willing to help.
+By doing this, the team knew that this boss was very helpful; he was willing to get his hands dirty and was willing to help.
 Without saying too much talk, your actions will speak for themselves and your team will work hard for you, the hotel and the guests.”

 Work with passion and empathy